-The C/P IPA also was amended prior to the 2015 fishing season in advance of Amendment 110 to require all vessels use a salmon excluder device during trawls made during the A-season and the end of the B-season.
-During 2016, vessel crew and Pollock Conservation Cooperative staff continued an at-sea monitoring program to evaluate the design and rigging of the salmon-excluder trawls used by IPA vessels.
+In accordance with the Amendment 110 regulations, the CP IPA requires all vessels use a salmon excluder device during trawls made during the A-season and the end of the B-season.
+During 2017, vessel crew and Pollock Conservation Cooperative staff continued an at-sea monitoring program to evaluate the design and rigging of the salmon-excluder trawls used by IPA vessels.
 Monitoring is accomplished using deploy-and-retrieve video cameras placed in the trawl net.

-Further development of a prototype titanium trawl camera from MacMarine Incorporated (MMI) was conducted aboard the F/T Ocean Rover and Northern Jaeger during the pollock fishery in Spring and early fall of 2016.
+Continued use of a prototype titanium trawl camera from MacMarine Incorporated (MMI) was conducted aboard CP IPA vesssels during the pollock fishery in 2017.
 The camera incorporates a 4-LED array and a Mobius ActionCam HD wide-angle lens camera and DVR combination.
 In addition, new flapper materials, weighting of flapper panels, and monitoring of escape openings have been conducted aboard PCC vessels.
-There has also been progress made in the use of salmon lights to assist in attracting salmon to escape routes in the salmon excluder.